gardener/kupid/README.md

 - All the mechanisms for influencing the scheduling of pods described [above](#context) have to be specified top-down (or in other words, vertically) by the pods themselves (or any higher order component/controller/operator that deploys them).
 - Such top-down approach forces all the components up the chain to be aware of the details of these mechanisms.
 I.e. they either [make some assumptions](#make-assumptions) at some stage about the pod scheduling criteria or expose the flexibility of specifying such pod scheduling criteria [all the way up the chain](#propagate-flexibility-up-the-chain).
-- Specifically, in the Gardener seed cluster, some workloads like `etcd` might be better of scheduled on dedicated worker pools so that other workloads and the common nodes on which they are scheduled can be scaled up and down by the [`Cluster Autoscaler`](https://github.com/gardener/autoscaler/tree/machine-controller-manager/cluster-autoscaler) more efficiently.
+- Specifically, in the Gardener seed cluster, some workloads like `etcd` might be better off scheduled on dedicated worker pools so that other workloads and the common nodes on which they are scheduled can be scaled up and down by the [`Cluster Autoscaler`](https://github.com/gardener/autoscaler/tree/machine-controller-manager/cluster-autoscaler) more efficiently.
 This approach might be used for other workloads too for other reasons in the future (pre-emptible nodes for controller workloads?).
 - However, Gardener must not force all seed clusters to always have dedicated worker pools.
 It should be always possible to use Gardener with plain-vanilla seed clusters with no dedicated worker pools.